yuehaowang/pylash_engine/README.md

 8. Added `Video` class in `media` module for displaying videos.
 9. Improved event system.
 Listener will not receive an event dispatcher as the parameter anymore.
 10. Added more demo.
-11. Added docstring for `core` module.
+11. Added docstrings for `core` module.

 <!-- ## Changelog for 1.5.0 -->